Dutch experiences in Australia | National Library of Australia (NLA)

 Although this film does not feature Dutch migrants, it offers two perspectives of ‘displaced person’ migrants (those received from 1947) on their experiences at Bonegilla, which would have been similar for Dutch people in that same centre as ‘assisted migrants’ (those received from 1951).

 Students should use this as inspiration to write a letter from the perspective of a Dutch migrant, either a child or an adult, living at Bonegilla.
-In their response, they should consider the skills and experience of that individual prior to arriving in Australia, their expectations of Australian life, any disappointments suffered and their aspirations.
+They should include:

 Students should research one or more Dutch migrants (or the migrant heritage of a first generation Australian with Dutch ancestry) and the contribution they have made to Australian life.
 This person need not be famous, and students should be encouraged to discover people of Dutch origin in their own community, or those less well known.
 You may consider approaching a local Dutch community group, and have students write interview questions and make contact, if appropriate.
 They should present their findings in a suitable format for sharing with the rest of the class, which might include a video presentation, should students be able to interview people in person.
 In forming a list of interview questions, or, in structuring their research, they should consider: